 Our SEND governor is: Mrs Nicola Phoenix

 Sacred Heart Primary School is a one form entry school with approximately 250 children one role.
-There is a full time nursery catering for 28 children.
+There is a full time nursery.
 There are currently 25% EAL pupils and this number appears to be rising.
 The population of the school is settled, drawing from mainly the local area of a mix of private and council properties.

 At Sacred Heart Catholic Primary School we believe that every child should have access to a broad, balanced, relevant and differentiated curriculum.
 This should take account of their individual strengths and needs and should allow each child to fulfil their potential.
 We have high expectations and targets for all of our children.
 We are an inclusive school and believe that high self-esteem is crucial to a child’s emotional well-being and academic progress.
 We have a caring, understanding staff team at Sacred Heart who look after all of our children.

 We want all our children to feel that they are a valued part of our school community.
 Through appropriate curricular provision, we respect the fact that children;

 - have different educational and behavioural needs and aspirations;

 - acquire, assimilate and communicate information at different rates;

 - need a range of different teaching approaches and experiences.